14 music videos that are so bad they’re brilliant

 The Chats – Smoko

 Unlike most of the videos on this list, this one was supposed to be funny.
 It was, though, made for literally the cost of the sausage roll that The Chats guitarist Josh Price eats at the start of the clip.
 It succeeds both in spite and because of the complete lack of budget or production values, and its pure Aussie charm helped it go viral, racking up a million views overnight.
-It currently stands closer to 10 million; the band have been touring the world and making a major splash ever since.
+The band have been touring the world and making a major splash ever since.

 Motörhead – Killed By Death